Pompeo seeks unity against China’s assertiveness, but don’t expect an Asian NATO

 “The four Quad countries claim their military and economic measures are aimed at maintaining balances of power and rule-based regional order,” he wrote.
 “But in fact, the Quad grouping is an ideological camp similar to the one during the Cold War.
 It seeks to contain China.”

-Still, Asian nations including Japan and India are wary of explicitly taking sides against China and prefer dialogue, partly because they have extensive economic ties with their large neighbor, and partly because they sometimes wonder how dependable a friend they have in Washington.
+Still, Asian nations including Japan and India are wary of explicitly taking sides against China and prefer dialogue, partly because they have extensive economic ties with their large neighbor and partly because they sometimes wonder how dependable a friend they have in Washington.

 “They dream of another NATO, but half of the Quad is ambivalent,” said Jeff Kingston, director of Asian studies at Temple University Japan.